Can I have more than one SIPP?

 Is there a maximum number of SIPPs I can have?

 In theory, you can have as many personal pensions – including SIPPs – as you want.
 There’s no legal limit.
-However, while there can be benefits for some in having more than one SIPP, we wouldn’t recommend opening too many.
+However, while there may be benefits for in having more than one SIPP, we wouldn’t recommend opening too many.
 Doing so can make it harder to keep track of and manage your pension pots.

 Can I pay into multiple SIPPs at the same time?